fvilmos/gesture_detector/README.md

 ```
 #### 2. Create labels file

-The tool itself provide means for saving region images, this is fitting to the needs.
+The tool itself provide means for saving image regions, this is fitting to the needs.
 First we need the label file, then the rest is easy.
 ```
 python3 ./gesture_detector.py -l ./labels.txt -cmd creatlabelfile -dir ./data
 ```